 - 1. The minimum average value of splitting tensile strength, f{sp} , as calculated by Equation A1-1 shall be 50 pounds per square inch (344.7 kPa). - 2.
 Individual unreinforced masonry walls with average splitting tensile strength of less than 50 pounds per square inch (344.7 kPa) shall be pointed and retested. - 3.
-Hollow unit unreinforced masonry walls with estimated prism compressive strength of less than 1,000 pounds per square inch (6895 kPa) shall be grouted to increase the average net area compressive strength.

-The lower-bound mortar strength f{spL} is defined as the mean minus one standard deviation P{D+L} of the splitting tensile test values $f{sp.}$
+The lower-bound mortar strength f{spL} is defined as the mean minus one standard deviation P{D+L} of the splitting tensile test values f{sp} .

-[BS] A106.3.3.7 A106.2.3.8 Collar joints.
+[BS] A106.2.3.8 Collar joints.
 The collar joints shall be inspected at the test locations during each in-place shear test, and estimates of the percentage of surfaces of the adjacent wythe that are covered with mortar shall be reported along with the results of the in-place shear tests.

-[BS] A106.3.3.8 A106.2.3.9 Unreinforced masonry classes.
+[BS] A106.2.3.9 Unreinforced masonry classes.
 Existing unreinforced masonry shall be categorized into one or more classes based on shear strength, quality of construction, state of repair, deterioration and weathering.
 A class shall be characterized by the masonry shear strength determined in accordance with Section A108.2.
 Classes are defined for whole walls, not for small areas of masonry within a wall.
 Discretion in the definition of classes of masonry is permitted to avoid unnecessary testing.

-[BS] A106.3.3.9 A106.2.3.10 Pointing.
+[BS] A106.2.3.10 Pointing.
 Deteriorated mortar joints in unreinforced masonry walls shall be pointed in accordance with the following requirements: